mnshaun24/ez-reader/README.md

 ## Shaun's ReadMe Generator

-## Assignment
+## About
-This readme generator fulfills the requirements for the week 9 challenge.
-The assignment is to use node including the inquirer package to generate a readme.md file from the command line.
+This app generates a ReadMe when the user answers questions.
+It uses node including the inquirer package to generate a readme.md file from the command line.
 Included in the submission is a video walkthrough how to initialize and use the program as well as a view of the results.